pieroxy/conkw/doc/CONCEPTS.md

 ## Duration format

 Here and there in the config file or in the UI, you will have to configure durations or delays.
-They can be expressed in seconds, minutes, hours, days or years.
+They can be expressed in milliseconds, seconds, minutes, hours, days or years.
 Here are a few examples:

+* `250ms` a quarter of a second
 * `30s` 30 seconds
 * `5m` 5 minutes
 * `1h` one hour